 It was easy to spin around in the snow, but when it came to wet asphalt or concrete, the SweetPea's more flexible sole was like that of a suction cup.
 Dependable for the casual outing, you might not need anything more aggressive, especially in urban environments.

-The textured rubber upper retained heat as best as most waterproof boots do, but without insulation, they didn't withstand snow for long periods of time.
-Designed for more mild weather, they suited us best when temperatures ranged between 50 and 75 degrees-F. Though, with the added moisture-wicking footbed, it was certainly easy to forget about your feet feeling too hot when the sun came out.
+The textured rubber upper retained heat as well as most waterproof boots do, but without insulation, they didn't withstand snow for long periods of time.
+Designed for mild weather, they suited us when temperatures ranged between 50 and 75 degrees-F. Though, with the added moisture-wicking footbed, it was certainly easy to forget about your feet feeling too hot when the sun came out.

-Ranking similarly with the Kamik Heidi and the Slogger Rain and Garden boots, the short shaft also allowed for heat to escape.
-This can be a perk when the weather warms up, or this can potentially be a disadvantage when the temperatures drop, and you're only wearing leggings.
+Tthe short shaft also allowed for heat to escape.
+This can be a perk when the weather warms up or this can potentially be a disadvantage when the temperatures drop.
 Keep in mind, too, that since the shaft is so short, the chances of water or snow making its way over the lip of the boot is much higher.
 If your feet get wet and stay wet, they certainly won't be able to stay warm for long periods of time.

 With whole sizes 6-11, we sized up to an 8.
-Running true to size, we felt that the length of these boots was adequate.
+Running true to size, we felt that the length of these boots was one of the better fitting options.
 As mentioned previously, the narrow footbox was a leading factor of discomfort for us.
-While our lead tester tends to prefer a snug fit, the SweetPea the sides of the feet felt too tight for some testers.
-The circumference of the boot opening was only 11.5 inches, but being so short, it didn't seem to compromise fit very much.
-One thing we noticed, however, is that you can't easily slide your foot into these boots and putting them on requires the use of your hands.
+We were surprised to find that the width of the footbed differed from other boots by the same brand.
+While our lead tester tends to prefer a snug fit, the sides of the footbed felt too tight if her feet were ever swollen.
+The circumference of the boot opening is only 11.5 inches, but being so short, it doesn't seem to influence fit very much.
+One thing we noticed, however, is that you can't easily slide your foot into these boots, and putting them on requires the use of your hands.
 Thankfully, there's a pull tab to help.
 Otherwise, the narrow and highly flexible rubber just folds under your heel.

-Made in China, the SweetPea rings in around $70, which is pretty average for the ankle-height design, and certainly much cheaper than the Sperry Saltwater Duck Boot.
-With decent traction, warmth, and comfort (despite the narrow footbed), these boots performed better overall against the other short models in our fleet, winning Top Pick for this height option.
-Versatile and practical, we think this is a fair deal.
+Made in China, the SweetPea lists for what seems to be average for the ankle-height design, and certainly much cheaper than many other taller options.
+With decent traction, warmth, and comfort (despite the narrow footbed), these boots performed well overall, winning Top Pick for this height option.
+Versatile and practical, we think they are of high value.

 Regardless of a few drawbacks in fit, we found ourselves choosing the Bogs SweetPea again and again for those quick trips out the door.
-Easy to pair with a dress or jeans, the flexibility of the boot provides adequate function for not only a pair of rain boots but for ankle boots in general.
+Easy to pair with a dress or jeans, the flexibility of the boot provides adequate function for not only a pair of rain boots but for ankle-height shoes in general.